faizi2500/book-store/README.md

 - Twitter: [@faizi_250 ](https://twitter.com/Faizy_250)
 - LinkedIn: [@faizan2500](www.linkedin.com/in/faizan2500)

-## 🤝 Contributing
+## :handshake: Contributing

-Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](../../issues/).
+Feel free to check the [issues page](https://github.com/julie-ify/bookstore-react/issues)

 ## Show your support

-Give a ⭐️ if you like this project!
+Give a :star: if you like this project!

+## Acknowledgments
+- Thanks to [Microverse](www.microverse.org) team that help with the tamplete of this project

 ## 📝 License
 This project is [MIT](./MIT.md) licensed.